ejararv/MernProject_RefLink/README.md

 * for advertisers - an increase in turnover, new regular customers and an increase in brand awareness;
 * for both - a convenient and honest service, which is constantly being improved.

+The background photos change every time due to the use of the [Unsplash Source](https://source.unsplash.com).

 ## Screenshots
 ![screenshot of sample](screenshot-01.png)